ahundt/awesome-carbon-footprint/README.md

     - https://www.ewg.org/meateatersguide/a-meat-eaters-guide-to-climate-change-health-what-you-eat-matters/climate-and-environmental-impacts/
     - https://phys.org/news/2017-07-effective-individual-tackle-climate-discussed.html
 - The [International Panel on Climate Change Report 2018](https://www.ipcc.ch/sr15/) explains the major crisis we are headed for.
+- Please [push for government action in addition to taking action personally](https://phys.org/news/2017-06-emphasizing-individual-solutions-big-issues.html), we urgently need to take steps on all fronts to make progress.

 # License